lubuntu-team/manual/source/5/5.5/keyboard_menu_navigation.rst

 Once you have the menu opened you can use the up and down arrow keys to move up and down in a menu.
 If the menu has :menuselection:`-->` to the right you can press :kbd:`Right arrow` to expand into a submenu.
 To move back up a level from the menu press :kbd:`Left arrow`.
 If you want to exit the menu press :kbd:`escape`.
 To move to adjacent menu to the left press :kbd:`Alt + left arrow`.
 To move to an adjacent menu to the right press :kbd:`Alt + right arrow`.
 To activate an item on your menu press :kbd:`Enter`.

-If there is not a submenu available you can use :kbd:`Alt + Right arrow` to move to the next menu to the right.
+If there is not a submenu available you can use :kbd:`Right arrow` to move to the next menu to the right.
+If you are at the highest level of a menu press :kbd:`Left arrow`.